 Our significant growth in recent periods may put strain on our business, operations and employees.
-For example, we added an additional 200 centers through our subsidiaries and affiliated practices in 2020 and grew from 1,404 employed active clinicians as of December 31, 2019 to 3,097 clinicians as of December 31, 2020, and to 3,301 clinicians as of March 31, 2021.
+For example, we added an additional 200 centers in 2020, and we grew from 1,404 employed active clinicians as of December 31, 2019 to 3,097 employed active clinicians as of December 31, 2020.
 We have also significantly increased the number of patient visits conducted over this period.
 We anticipate that our operations will continue to rapidly expand.
 To manage our current and anticipated future growth effectively, we must continue to maintain and enhance our financial and accounting systems and our IT infrastructure.
 In addition, in order for our clinicians to effectively provide virtual services to patients, we need to provide them with adequate IT and technology support.